ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - Token challenge: A request for tokens sent from an origin to a client, using the "WWW-Authenticate" HTTP header field.
 This challenge identifies a specific token issuer and issuance protocol.
-Token challenges optionally include identifier for one or both of: a redemption context (see
-{{context-construction}}), and the origin.
-These optional identifiers are then be bound to the token that is issued.
+Token challenges optionally include one or both of: a redemption context (see {{context-construction}}), and a list of associated origins.
+These optional values are then be bound to the token that is issued.

 - Token redemption: An action by which a client presents a token to an origin